In this role you will...

 - You are good at systems design.
-While you are building autocomplete for users, you are building the autocomplete standard for developers.
 You can encapsulate complex ideas in simple language.
 You build things in a modular way.

 - You are mission driven.
 You are working at Fig because you want to re-imagine the terminal.
 You are building Fig to make your own life easier as well as the millions of other developers who use the terminal every day.

 - Swift/Objective-C/C for our macOS app.
 Our pseudoterminal, window management, CLI, and our menu are written in combinations of these languages.
 We also make heavy use of macOS accessibility APIs.

 - A lot of shell, CLIs, and systems We wrote integrations with bash, zsh, and fish in their respective languages.
 Our autocomplete app has to integrate with just about every CLI tool...
 We also go deep into signals, processes, and file descriptors.